vmleon/oracle-atp-da/lab4/README.md

 Custom Components can be deployed in different ways:

-- Local Component Container: single instance deployment as custom component resides in skill bot
+- **Local Component Container**: single instance deployment as custom component resides in skill bot
-- Mobile Hub: multi-channel environment with mobile extras and shared instance deployment.
+- **Mobile Hub**: multi-channel environment with mobile extras and shared instance deployment.
-- Node Container: shared instance but no need for mobile extras.
+- **Node Container**: shared instance but no need for mobile extras.

-We are going to install our custom component locally as a component container.
+We are going to **install** our custom component **locally** as a **component container**.
 Very simple, we need to pack our code in a single file that contains everything:

-Package your Custom Component by running on your Command Prompt or Terminal:
+Package your **Custom Component** by running on your Command Prompt or Terminal:

 ```bash
 npm pack